wpearse/homebridge-http-advanced-accessory/README.md

 - The **urls section** configures the URLs that are to be called on certain events.
 It contains a key-value map of actions that can be executed.
 The key is name of the action and the value is a configuration JSON object for that action.
 See the [Actions](#actions) section below.
 - The **polling** is a boolean that specifies if the current state should be pulled on regular intervals or not.
 Defaults to false.
 - **forceRefreshDelay** is a number which defines the poll interval in seconds.
 Defaults to 0.
 - **setterDelay** is a number which defines the number of milliseconds to wait before executing a "set" action request.
 If more than one request is received during this interval, only the last one is executed.
-Defaults to 200.
+Defaults to 0 - disabled.

 ## Actions